diptajitbasak/react-assignments/README.md

 1. Signing Type Radio button functionality (2 points)
 2. Product Type (10 points)
-   a.
-Need to fetch data from api (https://api-dev.closewise.com/docs/#api-Agent_Website-agentWebsiteStandardFeesDetails) use standardFees array to create product type UI.
+   - Need to fetch data from api (https://api-dev.closewise.com/docs/#api-Agent_Website-agentWebsiteStandardFeesDetails) use standardFees array to create product type UI.
-   b.
-We will take only those product which have `productValue > 0` and create tabs with `productCategory`.
+   - We will take only those product which have `productValue > 0` and create tabs with `productCategory`.
-   c.
-User can select multiple product type.
+   - User can select multiple product type.
-   d.
-Keep in mind, We need to calculate total product cost for Step 4.
+   - Keep in mind, We need to calculate total product cost for Step 4.
 3. Witness Number (2 points)
    a.
 User only type number.
 We can accept 0 as number
 4. Total Booking cost calculation